 Further amendments emphasize the importance of wildlife populations and their habitats, asserting that sound management practices, including hunting, are necessary to minimize negative encounters between humans and wildlife.
-The bill clarifies that the UP commission has exclusive authority to regulate the taking of game that impacts only the Upper Peninsula.
-It also mandates public input and notification to legislative committees before issuing orders related to game management.
-The bill underscores the cultural significance of hunting and fishing in Michigan and affirms the citizens' right to engage in these activities, subject to regulations.
+The bill clarifies the exclusive authority of the UP commission to regulate the taking of game that impacts only the Upper Peninsula and mandates public input before issuing orders.
+It also reinforces the cultural significance of hunting and fishing in Michigan, declaring that citizens have the right to engage in these activities, subject to regulations.
+The enactment of this bill is contingent upon the passage of three related bills in the legislature.

 Statutes affected: